 - Set regular bedtimes and wake-up times to help regulate your child's body clock.

 - Avoid screen time at least an hour before bedtime.
-The blue light from tablets or monitors can make it harder to fall asleep.
+The blue light from tablets or monitors can make it harder to fall asleep and the light can delay the onset of naturally secreted melatonin.

 - Have dinner at least 2 hours before bedtime and avoid food and drinks with caffeine.